John Viret Gooch: London and South Western Railway

 Initially locomotives were purchased from a wide range of private manufacturers such as Edward Bury and Company and Nasmyth, Gaskell and Company.
 From Jan 1843 the LSWR's own Nine Elms Locomotive Works started production with the 'Eagle' class singles.
 Gooch's designs included a number of singles and the 'Bison' class 0-6-0 goods.

+The first LSWR locomotives had names, but not numbers, and this practice was continued after Gooch's appointment.
+On 9 December 1845, Gooch was instructed to number the locomotive fleet; a numbering scheme was prepared by 16 December, and all locomotives were numbered by 30 June 1846; the existing names were retained, new locomotives receiving both names and numbers.

+The numbers 1–15 and 31–48 were given to locomotives of the Woods period that were still in service in December 1845.

 Eastern Counties Railway

 After leaving the LSWR in 1850, Gooch was appointed to the post of Locomotive Superintendent to the Eastern Counties Railway.
 On appointment he was given a free hand by chairman Edward Ladd Betts to reduce working costs of which he would receive 2.5% of any savings made.
 Unfortunately there were no checks and balances in place (and nor was the move minuted), so Viret would tell the accountant what he had saved and receive his payment.
 The main target of his costs were the engine drivers where he would sack men and then offer them their own jobs back at a lower rate, and deduct money from their wages for late running or mechanical failure.

 Betts was succeeded as chairman by David Waddington in 1851, who made himself responsible for the ECR stores committee.
 Gooch made an agreement with the Norfolk and Eastern Counties Coal Company which was partnership of coal merchant E and A Prior David Waddington, Samuel Morton Peto and Gooch, where they would pay him 3d (3 old UK pennies) per ton purchased.
 Viret would then sell some of the ECR coal on for further personal gain.

 On 12 August 178 drivers, firemen and fitters handed in their notices, sick of the injustices and financial penalties being inflicted on them and in the hope that Gooch would be forced to resign.
 The board backed Gooch and the 178 men were blacklisted from future railway employment with replacement staff being recruited from other railway companies.

 Gooch stayed at the ECR until 1856 when the shareholders finally worked out what was going on and both he and Waddington did not have their contracts renewed.
 At this point, he would only have been aged 44 and according to his obituary printed in the journal of the Institution of Civil Engineers "he did little practical work during the past forty years, enjoying country life in his Berkshire home".